 What is the process for correcting the gender marker on an Ohio birth certificate?

 The Ohio Department of Health (ODH) uses the same process for transgender individuals to change their gender markers as it uses for other corrections to Ohio birth certificates.
 This process is called a court-ordered correction of a birth record.

-- To correct the gender marker on a birth certificate, a person must obtain an order from a probate court for a correction of their birth certificate. - The required court order can be issued by a probate court in Ohio, or a court in the state where the person resides.
-Ohio alone has 88 different probate courts (one in each county), and each Ohio court as well as courts in other states may have specific and sometimes unique rules. - A person may also request a court order approving a name change at the same time and in the same court where they seek correction of their gender marker.
+- To correct the gender marker on a birth certificate, a person must obtain an order from a probate court for a correction of their birth certificate. - In Ohio, the probate court in the county in which you reside, where you were born, or where your mother resided when you were born, can issue such an order.
+Ohio alone has 88 different probate courts (one in each county), and each Ohio court as well as courts in other states may have specific and sometimes unique rules. - Unfortunately, not every probate court in Ohio believes it has jurisdiction to grant a gender marker change for transgender applicants.
+It is therefore wise and recommended to check with the applicable probate court before filing an application. - A person may also request a court order approving a name change at the same time and in the same court where they seek correction of their gender marker.
 Additional requirements for a name change are set forth in Ohio's laws.

-· For Ohio residents:
+For Ohio residents:

-Once the birth certificate gender marker correction is approved by a probate court, the probate court will automatically send its order to ODH, and ODH will automatically perform the correction.
+• Once the birth certificate gender marker correction is approved by a probate court, the probate court will automatically send its order to ODH, and ODH will automatically perform the correction.